replayio/devtools/packages/bvaughn-architecture-demo/playwright/README.md

 yarn test:update-fixture-data
 ```

-After this script finishes, it will write updated fixture data beside of each test (e.g. `console.ts` fixture data will be written to `console.ts.tmp`).
-Note that this data needs to be manually copied into the test harness file.
+After this script finishes, it will write updated fixture data locally which will need to be committed to Git along with other changes.

 ## Debugging failures in Docker